 Another choice is The Fat Lamb about 2½ miles away by road, or rather less if you don’t mind a walk across muddy fields!
 Dog friendly.

 It’s about 6 miles to the town of Kirkby Stephen where there are a number of places for meals and takeaways, and during the day for sandwiches, snacks or coffee and cake.
 A few of the places are :

 The Mango Tree Indian Restaurant which also offers a takeaway service, as does the Century Chinese Restaurant, while the Panda Chinese Takeaway is takeaway only.
 You’ll find takeaway menus and contact details in your cottage.
 None of the takeaways deliver; it’s about ten minutes’ drive to the town.

 There are three Fish and Chip shops in Kirkby Stephen, including Wainwright’s favourite Coast to Coast Fish and Chip Shop.
-There are three pubs serving food, along with cafes, a takeaway freshly made sandwich shop just as you enter the town, and if you just want somewhere to sit with a coffee and cake there’s a few places including The Church Gallery where dogs are allowed and they have free wifi.
+There are three pubs serving food, along with cafes and if you just want somewhere to sit with a coffee and cake there’s a few places including The Church Gallery where dogs are allowed and they have free wifi.